Spirent/cloudsure/documentation/testcase-overview.md

 # Testcase Overview
 This document describes the attributes and their relationships that make up a testcase.
-Each testcase is made of the following main areas:
+Each testcase is made of the following main sections:

 1. Basic Information
 2. Environment